DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - 1 Boss room

 ### Distribution of Journal Entries
-Journal tables can only spawn in standard enemy rooms.
+- Journal tables can only spawn in standard enemy rooms.
+- Each area of Avernoth contains 3 journal tables that are placed in random standard enemy rooms.